Boutin Student Center, Residence Life Office

 Barrett Hall – Barrett Hall is the newest Becker College residence hall in Leicester.
 The 8,000-square-foot, 40-bed dormitory has been built to ensure that students have modern, well-designed, on-campus housing.
 Barrett Hall residents live in modified suite-style units — a first for Becker — and in living arrangements that create a shared experience over two floors.

 Hitchcock Hall – Hitchcock Hall is located on Main Street, and lies between Lane Hall and Winslow Hall.
-The co-ed residence is an over 21 facility, that houses 17 students and includes a kitchen with a stove, refrigerator, and microwave.
+The co-ed residence is a facility that houses 17 upperclassmen students and includes a kitchen with a stove, refrigerator, and microwave.
 Hitchcock Hall shares a large backyard with Lane Hall and Barrett Hall.
 You’ll also find a back porch and porch swing.

 Lane Hall – Located on Main Street adjacent to the 1812 House and Hitchcock Hall, this 1813 white-brick house is a fine example of Federal-style architecture.
 The hall houses 20 students and includes four quads.
 The first floor contains a bright common room, complete with a fireplace, window seats, couches, and cable television.
 A spiral staircase with handrail and banisters leads to the second floor.
 The hall also has a side deck that leads into a large backyard shared with Hitchcock Hall and Barrett Hall.